-Anthony Saich is the director of the Ash Center for Democratic Governance and Innovation and Daewoo Professor of International Affairs, teaching courses on comparative political institutions, democratic governance, and transitional economies with a focus on China.
+Anthony Saich is the Director of the Ash Center for Democratic Governance and Innovation and Daewoo Professor of International Affairs at Harvard Kennedy School, teaching courses on comparative political institutions, democratic governance, and transitional economies with a focus on China.
 In his capacity as Ash Center director, Saich also serves as the director of the Rajawali Foundation Institute for Asia and the faculty chair of the China Programs, the Asia Energy Leaders Program, and the Leadership Transformation in Indonesia Program, which provide training programs for national and local Chinese and Indonesian officials.

 Mark Sidel is Doyle-Bascom Professor of Law and Public Affairs at the University of Wisconsin-Madison and Consultant (Asia) at the International Center for Not-for-Profit Law (ICNL).
 He has worked intensively on the Chinese Foreign NGO Law since 2015, including advising a wide range of NGOs, foundations and think tanks, and speaking widely on the impacts and consequences of the Law and its implementation in the US, Canada, China and elsewhere.
 Sidel has also consulted intensively on the Law with government officials and scholars (including public security personnel and academics) in China.